tannerlegvold/dotfiles/README.md

 --------------------------------------------------------------------------------------------

 ## Zotero
 Zotero is a bibliography/citation management and archiving tool.
+There is both a program that runs on your computer, an extension for your browser it integrates with, and an optional free syncing service (which you use).
 These install instructions worked in July 2022.
 ```
 cd ~/software
 curl --remote-name "https://download.zotero.org/client/release/6.0.10/Zotero-6.0.10_linux-x86_64.tar.bz2"